19hours/sg-statutes/Acts/Legal Profession Act.md

 (p) to provide for the cancellation, suspension or revocation of any licence, registration or approval under this Part;

-(q) to require the submission of information and particulars relating to any Joint Law Venture, Formal Law Alliance, Qualifying Foreign Law Practice, foreign law practice, representative office, foreign lawyer or solicitor licensed or registered under this Part or granted the approval of the Attorney-General under section 130L, or required to be so licensed or registered or to obtain such approval, and any person practising in or employed by any such Joint Law Venture, Formal Law Alliance, Qualifying Foreign Law Practice, foreign law practice or representative office;
+(q) to require the submission of information and particulars relating to any Joint Law Venture, Formal Law Alliance, Qualifying Foreign Law Practice, foreign law practice, representative office, foreign lawyer or solicitor licensed or registered under this Part or granted the approval of the Attorney-General under section 130L(1) or (6), or required to be so licensed or registered or to obtain such approval, and any person practising in or employed by any such Joint Law Venture, Formal Law Alliance, Qualifying Foreign Law Practice, foreign law practice or representative office;

+[Act 3 of 2012 wef 01/06/2012]

 (r) to provide for the form and manner in which registers of Joint Law Ventures, Formal Law Alliances, Qualifying Foreign Law Practices, foreign law practices, representative offices, foreign lawyers and solicitors licensed or registered under this Part are to be kept;

-(s) to provide for the form and manner in which registers of approvals of the Attorney-General under section 130L are to be kept;
+(s) to provide for the form and manner in which registers of approvals of the Attorney-General under section 130L(1) or (6) are to be kept;

+[Act 3 of 2012 wef 01/06/2012]

 (t) to provide for the issuance and amendment of licences, foreign practitioner certificates, certificates of registration, certificates of approval or certificates of good standing and certified true copies thereof, and for the payment of fees in relation thereto;

 [8/2011 wef 03/05/2011]

-(u) for regulating the professional conduct, ethics and disciplinary control of Joint Law Ventures, Formal Law Alliances, Qualifying Foreign Law Practices, foreign law practices, foreign lawyers and solicitors licensed or registered under this Part or granted the approval of the Attorney-General under section 130L, including the imposition of compulsory insurance cover and financial controls;
+(u) for regulating the professional conduct, ethics and disciplinary control of Joint Law Ventures, Formal Law Alliances, Qualifying Foreign Law Practices, foreign law practices, foreign lawyers and solicitors licensed or registered under this Part or granted the approval of the Attorney-General under section 130L(1) or (6), including the imposition of compulsory insurance cover and financial controls;

+[Act 3 of 2012 wef 01/06/2012]

 (v) to provide for any provision of this Act that is applicable to an advocate and solicitor to apply, with such modifications as may be specified, to —

 (i) any foreign lawyer or solicitor registered under this Part; or

-(ii) any foreign lawyer granted the approval of the Attorney-General under section 130L;
+(ii) any foreign lawyer granted the approval of the Attorney-General under section 130L(1);

+[Act 3 of 2012 wef 01/06/2012]

-(w) to provide for measures to ensure compliance with the requirements of section 130L, including measures requiring any foreign lawyer who is a shareholder or partner in a Singapore law practice to divest himself of his shares or interests in the Singapore law practice;
+(w) to provide for measures to ensure compliance with the requirements of section 130L, including —

+(i) measures requiring any foreign lawyer who is a shareholder or partner in a Singapore law practice to divest himself of his shares or interests in the Singapore law practice; and

+(ii) measures requiring any foreign law practice which is a shareholder in a Singapore law practice to divest itself of its shares in the Singapore law practice;

+[Act 3 of 2012 wef 01/06/2012]

 (x) to provide for sections 72 and 73 and any rules made thereunder to apply, with such modifications as may be specified, to —